awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-setting-up.md

 ## Step 3: get ready to use the example codes<a name="get-ready-to-use-example-code"></a>

-The following tutorials show how you can work with Amazon MQ brokers using the AWS Management Console as well as how to connect to your ActiveMQ and RabbitMQ brokers programatically\.
+The following tutorials show how you can work with Amazon MQ brokers using the AWS Management Console as well as how to connect to your Amazon MQ for ActiveMQ and Amazon MQ for RabbitMQ brokers programatically\.
 To use the ActiveMQ Java example code, you must install the [Java Standard Edition Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and make some changes to the code\.

 You can also create and manage brokers programmatically using Amazon MQ [REST API](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/) and AWS SDKs\.

 ## Next steps<a name="next-steps-setting-up"></a>

 Now that you're prepared to work with Amazon MQ, get started by [creating a broker](amazon-mq-getting-started.md)\.
-Depending on your broker engine type, you can then [connect a Java application to your ActiveMQ broker](getting-started-activemq.md#connect-java-application) or use the RabbitMQ Java client library to [connect a JVM\-based application to your RabbitMQ broker](getting-started-rabbitmq.md#rabbitmq-connect-jvm-application)\.
+Depending on your broker engine type, you can then [connect a Java application to your Amazon MQ for ActiveMQ broker](getting-started-activemq.md#connect-java-application) or use the RabbitMQ Java client library to [connect a JVM\-based application to your Amazon MQ for RabbitMQ broker](getting-started-rabbitmq.md#rabbitmq-connect-jvm-application)\.

-You can also try the more advanced Amazon MQ [tutorials](amazon-mq-tutorials.md)\.

-For more information on configuring a network of brokers for your ActiveMQ brokers, see [Network of brokers](network-of-brokers.md)\.